-Convertkit vs. Mailchimp vs. MailerLite (The Ultimate Email Showdown)
+ConvertKit vs. Mailchimp vs. MailerLite vs. Flodesk (2021 Ultimate Email Showdown)

 Are you ready to start building an email list?
 If so, you’re probably wondering which email service provider is best for you.

-Three of the most popular email service providers for small to medium-sized lists include ConvertKit, MailChimp, and MailerLite.
 After growing my own list from 300 to nearly 100,000 subscribers, I’ve learned quite a bit about each of these platforms.
-In my blog post today I’m going to be breaking them all done so you can figure out which will work best for your business!
+I’m going to break down each of them so you can figure out which will work best for you or your client’s business!

 Check out my video below where I give you my breakdown of Convertkit vs. Mailchimp vs. MailerLite.